 The waters off Vancouver Island are some of the best fishing grounds in Canada.
 For a real adventure out on the open ocean consider taking a full- or half-day fishing charter from one of the outfitters in Tofino.

-The fish out in the Pacific waters grow to incredible sizes — when you hook into one be prepared for a long, drawn-out fight.
+The fish out in the Pacific waters grow to incredible sizes - when you hook into one be prepared for a long, drawn-out fight.
 Fish available include several species of salmon, halibut, and ling cod.
 The best fishing is generally from mid-June through to mid-September; however, halibut fishing is especially good when the herring run in March and April near the full moon.

 Where to Stay in Tofino

-Also in town is the recently renovated Tofino Resort + Marina.
+- A good option is the recently renovated Tofino Resort + Marina.
 This property is more of a mid-range hotel but sometimes offers good deals.
-The property has been recently renovated, and rooms look over the harbor.
+Rooms look over the harbor.

 More Related Articles on PlanetWare.com